By guest blogger, Steve Mason

 It was time to switch it on to get inspiration!

-Now that the ‘skeleton’ of my overall sculpture was formed, it was time to focus on the landscape…
+Now that the ‘skeleton’ of my overall fairy house sculpture was formed, it was time to focus on the landscape…

-After plastering the shape, I used airdry clay to clean the rough plastering up and give me a more defined shape to work with.
+After plastering the shape, I used airdry clay to clean the rough plastering up and give me a more defined shape of the fairy house to work with.

-With the oiled wood, this was starting to look good.
+With the oiled wood, the fairy house was starting to look good.
 I went and bought supplies from a train hobby shop.
 I got moss, small lilies and clear resin to start the pond…

 I used less catalyst so it would go off slowly.
-This allowed me to stir in a blue tint and the ever important fairy dust (ground up aluminium).
+This allowed me to stir in a blue tint and the ever-important fairy dust (ground-up aluminium).
 When it started going hard I balanced the lilies on top.
-I used little sticks as ‘logs’ and painted them with the resin so they looked wet.
+I used little sticks as ‘logs’ and painted them with resin so they looked wet.

 Once it had set, I was able to use the moss matting I had bought online.
-I cut it to shape and glued on to plaster.
+I cut it to shape and glued on onto plaster.

-The next step was to start sorting out the roof of the house/lampshade.
+The next step was to start sorting out the roof of the fairy house/lampshade.